IT-BAER/nc-iframewidget/README.md

 - Nextcloud 30+
 - Website to be embedded must allow iframe embedding (not all sites do)
 - Content Security Policy (CSP) configuration to allow external domains in iframes

+### Translations

+iFrame Widget supports multiple languages and can be translated.
+Currently, the following languages are available:

+- English (default)
+- German

+If you'd like to contribute translations, please see the [translation guide](docs/TRANSLATING.md).

 ### CSP Configuration